For Performers

 All workers should get paid for their work, and we do our best to make sure you get paid for yours.
 We hope to get paid for ours one day too.

-We don’t snub artists who aren’t a guaranteed draw.
+On the other hand, we don’t snub artists who aren’t a guaranteed draw.

-Openers and Co-bills
+Headliners, Openers, and Co-bills

 For open mics and short sets, there’s also no pay.
-But we do record and film those sets too, and the performer is welcome to use the material we produce in any way they see fit.
+But we do record and film those performances too, and the performer is welcome to use the material we produce in any way they see fit.

 Entry Pricing, Merch Sales